 To pay to the County Council the Secondary Education Contribution in full in accordance with this paragraph ON CONDITION THAT it is used by the County Council towards the delivery of a new secondary school at Carpenders Park and/or any other secondary provision to serve the Development.

+Subject to receiving a County Reserved Matters Mix Contribution Notice:

-To pay to the County Council the First Secondary Education Contribution prior to the Commencement Date.
+to pay to the County Council the First Secondary Education Contribution (as specified in the relevant County Reserved Matters Mix Contribution Notice) prior to the Commencement Date;

-Not to Commence the Development unless and until the First Secondary Education Contribution has been paid to the County Council.
+not to Commence the Development unless and until the First Secondary Education Contribution (as specified in the relevant County Reserved Matters Mix Contribution Notice) has been paid to the County Council;

-To pay to the County Council the Second Secondary Education Contribution prior to the Occupation Date.
+to pay to the County Council the Second Secondary Education Contribution (as specified in the relevant County Reserved Matters Mix Contribution Notice) prior to the Occupation Date;

-Not to Occupy nor permit Occupation of the Development unless and until the Second Secondary Education Contribution has been paid to the County Council.
+not to Occupy nor permit Occupation of the Development unless and until the Second Secondary Education Contribution (as specified in the relevant County Reserved Matters Mix Contribution Notice) has been paid to the County Council;

-To pay to the County Council the Third Secondary Education Contribution prior to Occupation of no more than sixty-four (64) Residential Units.
+to pay to the County Council the Third Secondary Education Contribution (as specified in the relevant County Reserved Matters Mix Contribution Notice) prior to Occupation of more than sixty-four (64) Residential Units; and

-Not to Occupy nor permit Occupation of more than sixty-four (64) Residential Units unless and until the Third Secondary Education Contribution has been paid to the County Council.
+not to Occupy nor permit Occupation of more than sixty-four (64) of the Residential Units unless and until the Third Secondary Education Contribution (as specified in the relevant County Reserved Matters Mix Contribution Notice) has been paid to the County Council.

 Travel Plan Monitoring Fees